Hadleigh Park SWELL

 Directions / Parking

 The Country Park car park (open from 8.30am to 7pm) is accessed at the south-west end of Chapel Lane, Hadleigh, Benfleet, Essex, SS7 2PP .
-The car park has a lot of pot-holes, please drive carefully.
+The car park is hard-standing but has a lot of pot-holes, please drive carefully.

 From A13/A129/B1014 Roundabout: Head east along the A13 for 500m and turn right at the gap in the dual-carriageway (the gap is just after the traffic lights; you will need the right-hand lane).
 Return westwards for 100m then turn left into Chapel Lane immediately after the traffic lights.
 Follow brown and white tourist signs to the Country Park in 450m.